fhirschmann/algolab/doc/final.rst

 The zoom levels indicate what collection will be produced.
 For example, running `al_filter 14` will produce the collection `railway_graph_14`.
+Multiple zoom levels can be speciefied (e.g. `al_filter 30 16 15 15`), but
+keep in mind that a zoom level usually depends on its predecessor level.

 In the following sections, the images on the left-hand side represent the Frankfurt Main Station and the image on the right-hand side represent